sujayv27/sujayv27.github.io/README.md

 ####  Technicial Skills : Python,SQL,KDB

 ## Educational Qualification

 - M.S.,Mathematics & Scientific Computing , Indian Institute of Technology Kanpur , (May 2019)
 - B.S.,Mathematics & Scientific Computing , Indian Institute of Technology Kanpur , (May 2018)
-- Higher Secondary Education,Science Stream with Computer Science , St. Xavierss Senior Secondary School Bhopal , (Mar 2014)
+- Higher Secondary Education, Science Stream with Computer Science , St. Xavier's Senior Secondary School Bhopal , (Mar 2014)
-- Secondary Education,Science Stream with Computer Science , St. Xavierss Senior Secondary School Bhopal , (Mar 2012)

 ## Work Experience

 ### [Quantitative Investment Strategies AlgoQuants Team] – Nomura, Powai Office (Jun 2019-Present)

 #### Project: Development of new indices on Reflex platform (Mar 2020-Present)
-- Collaborated acrossteams on the ideation,testing and on-boarding of Nomura’s newmulti-assetsuiteof indicesNomura Fixed Income
-Beta Indices on the Reflex Framework.
+- Collaborated across teams on the ideation,testing and on-boarding of Nomura’s new multi-asset suite of indices Nomura Fixed Income Beta Indices on the Reflex Framework.
 Theindices deliver a liquid and efficient approach to yield and risks of cash bond portfolio.
-- Collaborated with fellow team members on the development of reflex script for migration of CoLRS (Nomura commodity indices)
+- Collaborated with fellow team members on the development of reflex script for migration of CoLRS (Nomura commodity indices).

 #### Project: Greeks based PnL Explanation (Sep 2022-Present)
-- The proposed project is to breakdown theperformance of swaption-based indices as a P&L distribution over the swaptionGreeks.
-The
+- The proposed project is to breakdown theperformance of swaption-based indices as a P&L distribution over the swaption Greeks.
-- The implementation was done for Nomura Rates Vega indices and Nomura IVRPindices to facilitateclient reporting.
+- The implementation was done for Nomura Rates Vega indices and Nomura IVRP indices to facilitate client reporting.

 #### Project: FX Vol Option Analytics (Sep 2022-Present)
 - Collaborated with traders, Quants and Tech teams to build up the analytics for FX Vol Analytics platform to be consumed.
-- Worked on the ON, monthly and quarterlytenor based implied vs realized spot jump, FX Eventimpact and backgroundvol analysis
+- Worked on the ON, monthly and quarterly tenor based implied vs realized spot jump, FX Event impact and backgroundvol analysis.

 #### Project: Support to Legacy index calculators (Jun 2019-May2021)
 - Worked on the migration of different time schedulers and updating the code base of Juno framework strategies to be compatible for